dmytro/dmytro.github.com/_posts/2012-09-09-my-first-gem.md

   - ruby
   - development
 summary: Producing and publishing gems are easier than I thought
-description: Producing and publishing gems are easier than I thought
+description: |
+  Two days ago I've produced and published my first gem.
+Being from the Perl CPAN background I was prepared for something more laborious.

 ---
 Two days ago I've produced and published my first gem.

 Process ?
 Simple!
 =================